paperswithcode/galai/README.md

 # Scaled dot product attention:\n\n\\[ \\displaystyle\\text{Attention}(Q,K,V)=\\text{softmax}(\\frac{QK^{T}}{\\sqrt{d_{k}}}%\n)V \\]
 ```

+Read the full introduction to Galactica models as a [PDF](https://github.com/paperswithcode/galai/blob/main/notebooks/Introduction%20to%20Galactica%20Models.pdf) or a [jupyter notebook](https://github.com/paperswithcode/galai/blob/main/notebooks/Introduction%20to%20Galactica%20Models.ipynb).

 You can also find all the model weights with their model cards and inference widget in the [Hugging Face Hub](https://huggingface.co/models?other=galactica).
 All the models can be used out of the box with the `transformers` library.

 ```bash